Disability Services at Leeds

 Disability Services provides support to both current and prospective disabled students at the University of Leeds.

-Disabled students make up over 14% of the student body at Leeds.
+Disabled students make up almost 20% of the student body at Leeds.
 We know that the word “disability” can mean different things to different people, and you may not have thought of yourself as being disabled before.
-But it is worth considering whether you might be entitled to support.

 - have a physical disability, and/or mobility difficulties